Edowndotdown/DMG-Reader/README.md

-Of course!
-Here's the fully polished version with all the images and videos properly included and formatted:

----

 # **⭐ Like the Project?**

 Love **DMG Reader**?
 Help support the project and increase its visibility by leaving a **star**!